a20r/roshelper/docs/publishers.md

 object that allows you to publish the message to any topic you like with the correct message type.
 The multi-publisher does have a method, `msg()`, that allows you to retrieve the return result from `bar`.

+Please note that the return values from `foo` and `bar` must be valid ROS messages.